Mephi78/obsidian-help-de/de/Obsidian Sync/Status-Symbole und Benachrichtigungen.md

 - The local and remote vaults are fully synchronized.

 **Merging conflicted file**
 A conflict was detected during syncing, and the file was merged rather than overwritten.
-See [[Troubleshoot Obsidian Sync#Conflict resolution|conflict resolution]] for more information.
-If the merge is unwanted, you can restore previous versions via [[Version history]] or [[Datenwiederherstellung]].
+See [[Obsidian Sync/Fehlerbehandlung#Conflict resolution|conflict resolution]] for more information.
+If the merge is unwanted, you can restore previous versions via [[Versionsverlauf]] or [[Datenwiederherstellung]].

 **Rejected server change**
 The changes on the remote vault are older than the version on your local device, so the local version is kept and the remote change is ignored.